Have you ever wondered, “What exactly is my purpose on our little shining blue ball floating around in our vast universe?”

 Congratulations, so have I!

-It took me the better part of my teenage years – if not very young adult life – to get to the stage where I thought, “Yes!
+It took me the better part of my teenage years to get to the stage where I thought, “Yes!
 Eureka!
 Yes, I found out what I am doing here!”

 Translated, it sounded more like this, “I know where I am going to live!”